 Our client, a medical practice, acquired an additional practice.
 The new practice used an alternative practice management system with a unique database architecture.
-The new staff also followed different operating procedures and practiced a vastly different company culture.
-To help our client smoothly integrate this new practice into their system, we sought to:
+The new staff also followed different operating procedure and practiced a vastly different company culture.
+In order to help our client smoothly integrate this new practice into their system, we sought to:

-2) Establish a secure network connection between the offices
+2) Establish a secure network connection between offices

-3) Import existing patient data into the primary practice management system
+3) Import existing patient data into primary practice management system.

-5) Train incoming staff on new policies and procedures
+5) Train incoming staff with new policies and procedures.

-An initial assessment revealed that the acquired office’s database and company policies required elaborate data manipulation prior to importation into our client’s existing practice management system.
-We upgraded or patched all hardware to meet our client’s alignment needs and ensure compliance with established requirements.
-Additionally, a new firewall was deployed, establish a HIPAA-compliant encrypted connection to the practice management server.
-The Wi-fi was configured to provide both secure access for internal devices and an isolated connection for guests.
-To ensure successful on-boarding of new staff members, an office manager from another branch assisted with training.
+Our primary goal is to make sure patient care remains consistent throughout this process.
+Our initial assessment revealed database and company policies requiring elaborate data manipulation prior to importing into our client’s existing practice management system.
+All hardware was upgraded or patched to meet our client’s alignment needs and ensure compliance requirements.
+A new firewall was deployed, establishing a HIPAA compliant encrypted connection to the practice management server.
+The Wi-Fi was configured to give internal devices secure access and guests a managed isolated connection.
+To ensure the successful on-boarding of new staff members, an office manager from another branch was brought in to assist with training.

 The new office was successfully transitioned within one week.
-Staff continued seeing patients as scheduled during this time and reached full functionality within two weeks.
-Increased capacity and new patients dramatically improved staff morale and patient satisfaction.
+They continued seeing scheduled patients during this time and within 2 weeks were operating with full functionality.
+The new patients and capacity immediately had a positive impact to overall practice profitability, and the expedited process dramatically improved staff morale and patient satisfaction.
 Recall rates increased because of proper database conversion.